-Legal Separation Lawyers in San Diego
+San Diego Legal Separation Lawyers

 For others, for whom divorce is not a possibility because of religious or cultural reasons, legal separation may be a permanent situation to a failed marriage.
 Although legal separation is handled much like a divorce by the courts, after agreements have been made, the couple is still legally married.
 Legal separation can be viewed as a trial period prior to a divorce or a substitute for a divorce, albeit one that precludes remarriage.

 Legal separation is a legally binding agreement that outlines the rights and responsibilities of the spouses during the time that they are living apart from each other.
 It involves many elements of a divorce from the division of property, the family home, custody of children, asset protection, visitation rights, and spousal support.
 Legal separation must be agreed upon by both of the spouses.

 The main difference between legal separation and divorce is that after the terms have been settled, a divorce is final and cannot be undone.
-A legal separation may help couples reconcile their differences, or simply help them decide if a divorce is the right course of action to take.
+A legal separation, on the other hand, can be reversed.
+Legal separation may help couples reconcile their differences, or simply help them decide if a divorce is the right course of action to take.

-- Maintaining a marriage for religious reasons
+- Maintaining a marriage for religious, personal or cultural reasons

 - Providing a chance for couples to experience what their divorce would be like

 - Separating the couple’s finances, assets and debts

 Legal separation may also be more appealing to some couples because it takes effect immediately after the agreement is filed.
 A divorce may take six months or longer in California, and so many couples opt for the quickest solution.
 No matter what, if both parties are satisfied with the terms of the agreement and would like to go through with a divorce after legal separation, they can do so.

 How to Legally Separate in California